adelaarenas/adelaarenas.github.io/_pages/about.md

 <!--When I’m not working, you’ll find me enjoying **Kdramas, anime, and historical comedies** or diving into a good book like Paulo Coelho's *The Alchemist*. -->

-# 👋 Hi, I'm Ma.
-Adela Arenas, a recent **BSc Applied Physics (Health Physics major)** graduate from the **University of the Philippines Manila**.
+Hi!
+I’m **Ma.
+Adela Arenas**, a recent **BSc Applied Physics (Health Physics major)** graduate from the **University of the Philippines Manila**.
+My academic and internship experiences range from **neutron dosimetry and gamma spectrometry** to **statistical analysis and data visualization**.
+I’m passionate about **radiation protection, health physics, and medical applications of physics**, and I hope to contribute to the advancement of **science and technology in the Philippines** in the future.

-My experiences span **radiation detection, neutron dosimetry, statistical analysis, and data visualization**, with applications in **health physics, medical physics, and occupational safety**.
+I recently moved to Canada to pursue opportunities in **medical physics and occupational health and safety**.
 Alongside my technical background, I also enjoy **teaching, mentoring, and facilitating seminars**, drawing from my experience in both research and community engagement.

-I aspire to contribute to the growth of **science and technology in the Philippines** while advancing my career in **medical physics and occupational health & safety**.
+When I’m not working, you’ll find me enjoying **Kdramas, anime, and historical comedies** or diving into a good book like Paulo Coelho's *The Alchemist*.

 ---